-- Continuing reliance on oil and gas
+- Continuing reliance on oil and natural gas

 - Increasing role for oil sands crude oil and natural gas

-The growth in energy use worldwide is driven primarily by India, China, Africa, the Middle East and Southeast Asia.
+The growth in energy use worldwide is driven primarily by China, India, Africa, the Middle East and Southeast Asia.
 China’s total energy demand in 2040 is almost double that of the United States and India contributes the single largest share of growth in global energy demand.